pradnyeshbhalekar/12hrshussle/README.md

 # 12hrshussle

 to start the project:
-cd client
+cd client,
-npx expo
+npx expo,
 i

 to start the backend
-cd backend
+cd backend,
 node server